British Rail Engineering Limited: History

 BREL was established by the British Railways Board on 1 January 1970 to take over the management of its 14 rolling stock maintenance centres, including Ashford, Crewe, Derby Litchurch Lane, Derby Locomotive, Doncaster, Eastleigh, Glasgow, Horwich, Shildon, Swindon, Wolverton, and York.
-Ashford Works closed in 1981, Shildon in 1984, and Swindon in 1986.
-In 1987, Doncaster, Eastleigh, Glasgow, and Wolverton were transferred to BR Maintenance.
+The principal object of BREL was the provision of a construction, maintenance, and repair services to Britain’s railways.

+A key activity of BREL was the manufacturing of new rolling stock for use by British Rail.
+Amongst those rail vehicles is the InterCity 125 trainset; produced between 1975 and 1982 and commonly referred to as the High Speed Train, was a diesel-powered high speed passenger train that travelled faster than any previous production British train.
+In addition to production types, BREL built numerous prototypes, such as the Class 210 DEMU and the experimental high-speed Advanced Passenger Train (APT) tilting train.

-Not all British Rail rolling stock was built in-house: Brush Traction, Metro-Cammell, and Metropolitan-Vickers amongst others manufactured rolling stock, although in general, it was built to BREL specifications.
-Latterly, BREL often acted as a subcontractor to a main contractor such as GEC, which supplied traction equipment.
-These contracts required BREL to build the frames, body shells, and bogies and install the traction and ancillary equipment of the primary contractor.
-Much of the electric locomotive construction programme of the 1980s, such as Classes 89, 90, and 91, was carried out in this way.
+BREL did not have a monopoly on the manufacture of new rail vehicles; various private companies, such as Brush Traction, Metro-Cammell, and Metropolitan-Vickers amongst others, also manufactured rolling stock for British Rail, although in general, it was built to specifications produced by BREL.
+Furthermore, BREL often acted as a subcontractor to a main contractor, such as GEC, which supplied traction equipment.
+These contracts typically required BREL to build the frames, body shells, and bogies and install the traction and ancillary equipment of the primary contractor.
+The majority of the electric locomotive construction programmes of the 1980s, such as Classes 89, 90, and 91, was carried out in this manner.
+The Sprinter and Pacer families of diesel multiple-units (DMUs) were also manufactured with an emphasis on collaboration and competitive forces.